 Entry without a degree, HND or foundation degree is possible.

-A pre-entry postgraduate qualification is not needed, but a diploma or MA in graphic design or illustration may be advantageous, especially for illustrators who are interested in teaching as well.
+While you do not need a pre-entry postgraduate qualification, a diploma or MA in graphic design or illustration may be advantageous, especially if you are interested in teaching.
 Search for postgraduate courses in illustration.

 Qualifications and subject of study are far less important than a talent for illustration, promotional skills and the ideas contained in your portfolio.

-Prospective illustrators who do not have published work should create a portfolio that demonstrates they can work to a brief.
+If you do not have any published work yet, you should create a portfolio that demonstrates you can work to a brief.
 This might include designs for a book cover, a set of illustrations for a well-known book, a series of greetings cards, CD covers or illustrations for a car manual.

 In order to embark on a career as an illustrator you need: